BlackdotSolutions/VCF/README.md

 The adaptor (mostly) respects the maxResults parameter sent from Videris.

-Results will be returned for each matching entity, which will be either a person or an organisation. clicking the link in the search results will take you to the entity's profile on LittleSis.org.
+Results will be returned for each matching entity, which will be either a person or an organisation.
+Clicking the link in the search results will take you to the entity's profile on LittleSis.org.

 If the result has an associated website, this will be returned as a webpage entity, linked to the result (if copied to/viewed in a Chart/Grid).